2016 Toronto Blue Jays season: August

 The Blue Jays opened August with a four-game series in Houston.
 Prior to the game, the Blue Jays made three trades before the 4 p.m.
 ET trade deadline.
 The first trade sent Jesse Chavez and cash considerations to the Los Angeles Dodgers for pitcher Mike Bolsinger.
 Shortly after, the Jays made a trade with the Astros, sending minor league pitcher Guadalupe Chavez to Houston for Scott Feldman.
 With one minute remaining before the deadline, the Blue Jays traded Drew Hutchison to the Pittsburgh Pirates for Francisco Liriano, Reese McGuire, and Harold Ramírez.
 The game against the Astros that night went tied 1–1 into extra innings.
-Scott Feldman ended up taking the loss for Toronto, yielding a lead-off single to José Altuve before Carlos Correa knocked him in with a walk-off double in the fourteenth inning.
+Scott Feldman ended up taking the loss for Toronto, yielding a lead-off single to Jose Altuve before Carlos Correa knocked him in with a walk-off double in the fourteenth inning.
 Marcus Stroman set a new career-high with 13 strikeouts in the game.
 José Bautista hit his 300th career home run in the second game of the series as Toronto won 2–1, aided by a strong pitching performance from R. A. Dickey.
 Marco Estrada would hold Houston to a single run in the third game of the series, and the offence would hit three solo home runs to win 3–1.
 The Blue Jays would capture the series in the final game, winning 4–1.
 Edwin Encarnación hit his 30th home run of the season, and J. A. Happ earned his 15th win, tying Stephen Strasburg for the MLB lead.
 To close their road trip, the Blue Jays played three games in Kauffman Stadium against the Royals in Kansas City, Missouri.
 Devon Travis hit a leadoff home run in the first game to give the Jays an early lead, and in the ninth inning, he would hit a go-ahead home run to lead Toronto to a 4–3 win.
 Aaron Sanchez had his ten-game winning streak spanned by the Royals in the second game, losing 4–2.
 The Royals would take the series with a 7–1 win over the Blue Jays in the finale.